-As past CEOs and/or government leaders/managing directors, all members of the HRC possess the financial knowledge required in order to assess and determine the applicability of measures and targets utilized in determining variable compensation and assessing executive performance against targets and overall Company performance.
+As past or current CEOs, executives, investment professionals and/or government or business leaders, all members of the HRC possess the financial knowledge required in order to assess and determine the applicability of measures and targets utilized in determining variable compensation and assessing executive performance against targets and overall Company performance.

-Highlights for FY2024
+Highlights for FY2025

-- The HRC completed an annual review of the Company's long-term (LTIP) and short-term (STIP) incentive plans to ensure market competitiveness, alignment with the Company's strategic ambitions and Shareholders' interests, and reviewed and approved the FY2025 STIP and LTIP design. - The HRC conducted a compensation risk assessment with the assistance of its independent compensation consultant to identify potential risks associated with the Company's compensation programs, practices and policies. - The Chair of the HRC engaged directly with multiple Shareholders to seek input on the Company's executive compensation programs. - The HRC reviewed the new Omnibus Incentive Plan for the Company's LTIP as well as the Company's new clawback policies, and recommended them for approval by the Board. - The HRC also reviewed and approved the Company's comparator group for executive compensation benchmarking. - The HRC reviewed and approved the executive management's compensation, including the FY2023 STIP payout and FY2024 LTIP awards, as well as the CEO's FY2024 objectives and performance. - The HRC reviewed and approved the succession plan for the Company's executives, conducted talent and leadership reviews as well as other HR initiatives and Diversity, Equity and Inclusion efforts. - The HRC reviewed the Company's retirement savings plans and approved changes to the Retirement Plans Investment Policy. - The HRC also reviewed the quarterly health and safety reports as well as the aviation safety and labour relations annual reports.
-Section 6
+- A CEO Search Committee that comprised Mary Lou Maher and Peter Lee as Co-Chairs in addition to CAE's new Chair, Calin Rovinescu, all of whom actively participated in the recruitment process, engaged in a comprehensive global search for the Company's next CEO, working with a third-party executive recruitment and evaluation firm and considering external and internal candidates, which led to the unanimous appointment of Matthew Bromberg as Incoming President and CEO. - The HRC completed an annual review of the Company's long-term (LTIP) and short-term (STIP) incentive plans to ensure market competitiveness, alignment with the Company's strategic ambitions and Shareholders' interests, and reviewed and approved the FY2026 STIP and LTIP design. - The HRC conducted a compensation risk assessment with the assistance of its independent compensation consultant to identify potential risks associated with the Company's compensation programs, practices and policies. - The Chair of the HRC engaged directly with multiple Shareholders to seek input on the Company's executive compensation programs. - The HRC also reviewed and approved the Company's comparator group for executive compensation benchmarking. - The HRC reviewed and approved the executive management's compensation, including the FY2024 STIP payout and FY2025 LTIP awards, as well as the CEO's FY2025 objectives and performance. - The HRC reviewed and approved the succession plan for the Company's executives, conducted talent and leadership reviews as well as other HR and workplace culture initiatives. - The HRC reviewed the Company's retirement savings plans and the Retirement Plans Investment Policy. - The HRC also reviewed the quarterly health and safety reports as well as the aviation safety and labour relations annual reports.